PennLINC/qsirecon/README.rst

 Reconstruction
 ~~~~~~~~~~~~~~~~

-The outputs from the :ref:`preprocessing_def` pipelines can be reconstructed in many other
+The outputs from BIDS-compliant preprocessing pipelines can be reconstructed in many other
 software packages.
 We provide a curated set of :ref:`recon_workflows` in ``qsirecon``
 that can run ODF/FOD reconstruction, tractography, Fixel estimation and regional
 connectivity.